-From this table we see the importance of the differences of longitude with regard to the reality.
+From this table we see the importance of the differences of longitude.
 The ancients stretched Europe in the direction of longitude.
 The distance between Jerusalem and Lisbon was increased by more than 15° and the distance between Jerusalem and Moscow was increased by nearly 7°, so that Europe was stretched by about 22° in the direction of longitude.

-8. A surprising different solution to the problem of the prayer direction.
+8. A Surprising Different Solution to the Problem of the Prayer Direction